 The Singer motor has spring-loaded felt pads that run through each bushing for lubrication.
 Petroleum jelly (Vaseline) should be used to grease these motors—nothing fancier is required:

 Meanwhile, the Alphasew motor bushings don’t have holes for wicks—they’re made of a porous bronze that lets oil seep in from a wick around the outside the bushing.
 These Alphasew motors should be lubricated with straight oil such as 30-weight motor oil or 3-in-One SAE 20 Motor Oil (not the "regular" 3-in-One oil with the red label).
-They should not be oiled with anything containing PTFE or Teflon, such as Tri-Flow:
+They shouldn't be oiled with anything containing PTFE or Teflon, such as Tri-Flow:

 The pulleys are not interchangeable, either.
 The Alphasew motor has a shaft diameter of 6 mm and the Singer has a shaft diameter of 1/4″.
 The Alphasew pulley (right) is just a hair too small to fit on Singer motors: